 Putting Solar Panels on an RV: What You Need to Know

 As your go-to for solar information, we want to first and foremost make it clear that Go Solar Group does not put panels on RVs.
 We do, however, want to help you out if that’s what you want to do.
 That is why we have put together this post.
-While we do not sell every kind of solar available to Nevada and Utah homeowners, we are glad to assist everyone in their own unique solar-powered endeavors.
+While we do not sell every kind of solar available to homeowners, we are glad to assist everyone in their own unique solar-powered endeavors.

 Getting solar for your RV isn’t the best option for everyone.
 Since RVs have limited roof space and typically more limited usage than a home, solar panels don’t completely offset your power needs.
 On top of this, you still will want a generator for when the weather isn’t conducive to the kind of weather you set out in your RV to find – sunny skies, warm temperatures, and clear paths.

 If you are an occasional camper who wants to save money, getting solar for your RV isn’t going to save you much.
 If you are a boon-docker (someone who enjoys remote camping without hookups), solar panels may be the way to go.

 Either way, solar takes time to make a return on the investment of a module purchase.
 You will have to ask yourself if your motives are monetary or if your lifestyle needs it.